15 MOST demanded neighborhoods in Portland Oregon

 Learn More: 10 Worst Neighborhoods to live in Portland

-Our ninth spot goes to Tualatin.
+Our ninth spot of popular Portland neighborhoods goes to Tualatin.
 We love the family-focused feel in this suburb part of Portland.
 Tualatin is just eight miles from downtown Portland.
 Residents of Tualatin have easy access to everything that the city has to offer without having to be in the hustle and bustle.

 There are tons of outdoor spaces and parks to enjoy as well as the picture-perfect Tualatin Lake.
 Tualatin residents tend to be either families or young professionals.